Black Hammer Party: Fayetteville police raid

+Kodzo's release and aftermath

 On January 29, 2025, the District Attorney's Office of Fayette County, Georgia decided to drop all charges against Kodzo.
-Chief assistant prosecutor David Studdard explained that "the expected testimony by [Rushin] and other key witnesses was unreliable and the case had languished too long".
-Furthermore, according to Studdard, Kodzo's lawyers claimed he was thereby "out of the activist business".
-The The Atlanta Journal-Constitution wrote that "the Kodzo is free but his Black Hammer Party is in shambles", as "the group’s many social media channels have been dormant for the past year or longer, the last posts switching between posting pro-Russian propaganda and raising money for Kodzo’s criminal defense."
+Chief assistant prosecutor David Studdard explained that "the expected testimony by [Rushin] and other key witnesses was unreliable and the case had languished too long."
+Furthermore, according to Studdard, Kodzo's lawyers claimed that Kodzo was thereby "out of the activist business."
+The Atlanta Journal-Constitution wrote that "the Kodzo is free but his Black Hammer Party is in shambles," as "the group’s many social media channels have been dormant for the past year or longer, the last posts switching between posting pro-Russian propaganda and raising money for Kodzo’s criminal defense."

+By January 2025, only one Black Hammer member was in prison, Xavier "Keno" Rushin, who was arrested in the Fayetteville police raid and was serving a sentence in Georgia's Central State Prison for aggravated assault through a plea deal with prosecutors.
+Rushin was expected to testify against Kodzo, but ultimately the prosecutors decided against summoning him.
+He was released later in 2025.
+In December 2024, Gazi Kodzo was still referred to as the party's leader in present tense, but by late January 2025, they were described as the former leader instead.
+Given Kodzo's hegemonic position in the party, its complete inactivity, and no known new leader or notable members, the party is presumed to have been dissolved.